unipept/unipept/backend/database/headers.md

 These fields appear in the same order as the values of the taxonomic rank were mentioned before.

-Sequences
+Sequences (ore Sequences_compressed)
 ---------

 Contains the tryptic peptides.
+This table may be in compressed form as `squences_compressed` in this case the view `sequences` decompresses the data.

  - ***id***: A self-assigned id.
 Integral, incremental, no gaps.
  - ***sequence***: An Amino Acid sequence, more precisely a tryptic